 Issuer CIM Commercial Trust Corporation.

 Preferred Stock Offered by Us

-Maximum of 31,684,219 shares of Series A Preferred Stock is offered as part of the Units through our dealer manager in this offering on a reasonable best efforts basis.
+Up to 36,000,000 shares of Series A Preferred Stock is offered as part of the Units through our dealer manager in this offering on a reasonable best efforts basis.
+As of